Bruny Island Ferry: Harry O'May

-Formerly the Hong Kong ferry Man On, the Harry O'May operated the Bruny Island route in the 1980s and 90's.
+Formerly the Hong Kong ferry Man On, the Harry O'May operated the Bruny Island route in the 1980s and 1990s.
 Its two decks greatly increased carrying capacity relative to the smaller earlier ferries.

 Move from Barnes Bay to Roberts Point

 Prior to 1983, the Bruny Island end of the ferry service terminated at Barnes Bay.
 The trip from Kettering to Barnes Bay took around 35 minutes.
 The change of route to terminate at Roberts Point meant that the one-way trip time was reduced to 12 minutes.

 Mirambeena

 The Mirambeena began operation on the Bruny Island run in the early 1990s.
 Completed in 1991, it is a 52-metre two-deck ferry equipped with a Voith-Schneider propulsion system.